 The Leadership College

 For most of us, attending university or even high school is not something we question.
-We have access to lights and a desk where we can do our homework, hot water to have a shower before the school day starts and enough food to pack a lunch.
+We have access to electricity and a desk where we can do our homework, hot water to have a shower before the school day starts and enough food to pack a lunch.
 This is not the same for all young students in Manenberg, but The Leadership College is changing this.
 Here every single, student’s needs are taken seriously.

 All the teachers work hard; nurturing these young leaders, shaping them into young people that strive for excellence, move forward with ambition and give back to their community.
-The quality of the education they offer is evident in the annual results of the final exams, where 92% of learners passed their Matric.
+The quality of the education they offer is evident in the annual results of the final school leaving exams, where 92% of learners passed their Matric.
 Once scholars have left school they continue to be a part of the TLC community, the few that have the opportunity to attend University come back and give workshops or donate time and resources to the community.
-It is an example of a solidarity community, one that speaks to the core values of the RGC.
+This is an example of a solidarity community, one that speaks to the core values of the RGC.

 What is the “RGC in low and middle income countries” project?

 L’appel Deutschland and CHANCEN eG have partnered to expand the Reverse Generational Contract into Africa.
 The Reverse Generational Contract (RGC) is a financial model that offers fair financing to students.
 By means of impact investments, students’ fees are covered by a fund which is managed by a cooperative.
-Once students have graduated, they make relative, income-based repayments.
+Once students have graduated, they make relative, income based repayments.
 The repayments are a set percentage of the beneficiary’s salary, as stated in the binding contract between the parties involved.
 The model ensures everyone has equal opportunities, irrespective of their financial background.
 CHANCEN has vast experience in sustainable financing of education, the best partner in this area.
 L’appel is an NGO with field experience in implementing RGC like models in Sierra Leone.
 Both are born from the University of Witten/Herdecke, we share similar values and carry the same vision.